bruno-unna/chess/reference/uci-engine-interface.md

 	   if the engine is just using one cpu, <cpunr> can be omitted.

 	   If <cpunr> is greater than 1, always send all k lines in k strings together.
-		The engine should only send this if the option "UCI_ShowCurrLine" is set to true.
+		The engine should only send this if the option `UCI_ShowCurrLine` is set to true.

 * option

 	This command tells the GUI which parameters can be changed in the engine.

-	This should be sent once at engine startup after the "uci" and the "id" commands if any parameter can be changed in the engine.
+	This should be sent once at engine startup after the `uci` and the `id` commands if any parameter can be changed in the engine.
 	The GUI should parse this and build a dialog for the user to change the settings.

-	Note that not every option needs to appear in this dialog as some options like "Ponder", "UCI_AnalyseMode", etc. are better handled elsewhere or are set automatically.
+	Note that not every option needs to appear in this dialog as some options like `Ponder`, `UCI_AnalyseMode`, etc. are better handled elsewhere or are set automatically.

-	If the user wants to change some settings, the GUI will send a "setoption" command to the engine.
+	If the user wants to change some settings, the GUI will send a `setoption` command to the engine.
 	Note that the GUI need not send the setoption command when starting the engine for every option if it doesn't want to change the default value.